1-davnor-1-people

 Thriving along the booming Cavendish banana plantations on this part of the province are tons of bangus (milk fish) farmed in more than 400 fish cages spread out in three barangays of Panabo, namely JP Laurel, Cagangohan and San Pedro.
 These cages span 1,075 hectares making up what is known as the Panabo Mariculture Park.

-The Journey of this city to what it is now is being told in Museo Panabo, a general museum which features permanent exhibits that are divided into four halls: cultural, agri-industrial, political and contemporary.
+The journey of this city to what it is now is being told in Museo Panabo, a general museum which features permanent exhibits that are divided into four halls: cultural, agri-industrial, political and contemporary.

-san isidro cacao product
+san isidro cacao products

 Cacao Products

-san isidro cave 02
+san isidro kabyawan cave

 Kabyawan Cave